-Each year the NCAA tournament begins in the University of Dayton Arena, site of the First Four games that trim the field to a 64-team bracket.
-It’s an appropriate home, considering the pride and passion shown each year by fans of the University of Dayton Flyers, which is one of the premier programs in the Atlantic 10 and has won five NCAA tourney games the last two years.
+Each year, the NCAA tournament begins in the University of Dayton Arena, the site of the First Four games that trim the field to a 64-team bracket.
+It’s an appropriate home, considering the pride and passion shown each year by fans of the University of Dayton Flyers, which is one of the premier programs in the Atlantic 10 and has won four NCAA tourney games the last three years.
 Since the arena opened in 1969, the Flyers have ranked top 35 in the nation in attendance every year, drawing sold-out crowds of 13,455 to the building on a regular basis.
 Wright State, located across town, participated in the 2007 NCAA tournament.

 The largest city in the Hoosier state has become a regular host of the Final Four (six times since 1991, and most recently in Lucas Oil Stadium).
 There’s also historic Hinkle Fieldhouse, home to Butler University men’s basketball.
 It opened in 1928 and underwent a $36 million renovation in 2014, seats 9,100 fans today and is frequently filled to capacity when the Bulldogs are competing in the Big East.
 IUPUI is another Division I member that competes here, as does the University of Indianapolis, one of the stronger programs in Division II.